Elemend/Vein-Miner-Unified/README.md

 # Installation

-Here on GitHub, the repository shows the zip-file directly: "vein_miner_u_1.13.2.zip" or "vein_miner_u_1.14.zip"
+Here on GitHub, the repository shows the zip-file(s) directly: "vein_miner_u_1.13.2.zip" or "vein_miner_u_1.14.zip"

-Click on that and you will see a different page with a direct Download Button on the right hand side.
+Click on either one and you will see a different page with a direct Download Button on the right hand side.
 Click that and save it.
+(No need to download the whole repository)

 Then open your minecraft directory, where the savefile for your world is saved.
 Your worldsave contains a folder "datapacks", where the zipfile needs to be copied into.
+Just drag and drop and you're done.

 If the world is currently running, you might need to type the command: "/reload" into chat, or restart the world.